How Anti-Doping is Governed

 WADA: Globally, anti-doping is governed by WADA, whose mission is to ‘lead a collaborative worldwide movement for doping-free sport’.
 The World Anti-Doping Code seeks to harmonise the rules, policies and regulations regarding anti-doping across all sports and all countries so that it is fair for all.

-The Role of UK Anti-Doping (UKAD): In the UK, anti-doping is governed by UKAD, working to protect the right of athletes to participate in clean sport.
+UK Anti-Doping (UKAD): In the UK, anti-doping is governed by UKAD, working to protect the right of athletes to participate in clean sport.
 It is responsible for overseeing the management and implementation of the UK National Anti-Doping Policy and ensures that sports bodies in the UK comply with the Policy and World Anti-Doping Code.